bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

        sub-<label>[_ses-<label>][_acq-<label>][_dir-<label>][_run-<index>]_sbref.json
 ```

 Diffusion-weighted imaging data acquired for that participant.
-The optional
+The OPTIONAL
 `acq-<label>` key/value pair corresponds to a custom label the user may use to
 distinguish different set of parameters.
 For example this should be used when a
 study includes two diffusion images - one single band and one multiband.
 In such